Robert Taft Jr.

-Robert Alphonso Taft Jr. (February 26, 1917 – December 7, 1993) was an American politician.
-He was a member of the Taft family who served as a Republican Congressman from Ohio between 1963 and 1965, as well as between 1967 and 1971.
+Robert Alphonso Taft Jr. (February 26, 1917 – December 7, 1993) was an American politician and member of the Ohio Taft family.
+He served as a Republican Representative from Ohio between 1963 and 1965, as well as between 1967 and 1971.
 Taft also served as a U.S. Senator between 1971 and 1976.

 Early life

 Robert Alphonso Taft Jr. was born in Cincinnati, Ohio, on February 26, 1917, the second of four sons born to Robert Alphonso Taft Sr. and the former Martha Wheaton Bowers.
-Robert Jr.'s paternal grandparents were President William Howard Taft and First Lady Helen Louise "Nellie" Herron while his maternal grandparents were Lloyd Wheaton Bowers (Solicitor General of the United States from 1909–1910) and Louisa Bennett Wilson.
+Robert Jr.'s paternal grandparents were President William Howard Taft and First Lady Helen Louise "Nellie" Herron while his maternal grandparents were Lloyd Wheaton Bowers (Solicitor General of the United States from 1909 to 1910) and Louisa Bennett Wilson.
 His older brother was William Howard Taft III, who served as Ambassador to Ireland from 1953 to 1957, while his younger brothers were Lloyd Bowers Taft, who worked as an investment banker in Cincinnati, and Horace Dwight Taft, who became a professor of physics and dean at Yale.
 Taft graduated from Yale University in 1939 and Harvard Law School in 1942.

 Career

 During World War II, Taft served as an officer in the United States Navy from 1942 to 1946.
 After law school, Taft joined the Cincinnati law firm, Taft, Stettinius, and Hollister, which had been founded by his father.

+State legislature

 Taft served in the Ohio House of Representatives from 1955 to 1962 until winning election to the United States House of Representatives.

+Congress

 Taft won election to the United States House of Representatives in 1962 as an at-large representative from Ohio (at-large seats were barred by the Voting Rights Act).

 In 1955 he became a compatriot of the Sons of the American Revolution.